 Per the IANA Functions Contract, NTIA approval was required for the implementation of all changes to the Root Zone environment such as DNSSEC and many classes of changes to IANA processes (including what may be published).
 As such:

-The CWG recommends that the CWG proposal provide for a replacement of this approval function for major architectural and operational changes.
-The entity responsible for such approvals will establish a process which allows for consultation with the bodies involved in such changes as well as with those with wide experience in the specific technology or process to ensure the prudent but effective changes are made.
+The CWG recommends that replacement of this approval function be provided for major architectural and operational changes.
+The entity responsible for such approvals will establish a process which allows for consultation with the bodies involved in such changes as well as with those with wide experience in the specific technology or process to ensure that prudent but effective changes are made.
 The replacement approval function should coordinate with the NTIA at the time of transition to transfer relevant information about any ongoing major architectural and operational changes so that any such ongoing activities are not negatively impacted by the transition.

 The CWG recommends that for changes internal to IANA and for those related to reports and communications, no external approval shall be needed.
 Such decision should be made, where appropriate, in consultation with the community, or the approval function referenced in sub-section a.